ferasbg/glioAI/README.md

 * The model will return a response to the user with the diagnosis.

-## Back-End Design: Implement Convolutional Neural Network
+## GlioNet: Optimized Convolutional Deep Neural Network Implemented in Back-End Infrastructure:

-We will be using a deep convolutional neural network, which is a neural network with a set of layers that will perform convolutions, pooling the set of regions of the image to extract features, along with with a softmax function that translates the last layer into a probability distribution.
+We will be using an optimized deep convolutional neural network which we will call GlioNet, which is a neural network with a set of layers that will perform convolutions, pooling the set of regions of the image to extract features, that will translate the last layer into a probability distribution using the softmax function.

 <h1 align="center">
   <img src=https://github.com/ferasbg/glioAI/blob/master/media/app/cnn%20process.jpg width="85%"